So there’s another apocalyptic asteroid warning in the tabloid news headlines.

 Although asteroid Ryugu poses no impact risk to Earth, the reverse cannot be said of the activities of JAXA’s Hayabusa2 spacecraft which has been orbiting the asteroid since June 2018.
 A high velocity impactor (basically a big metal bullet) is one of a series of objects which have bombarded the surface of the asteroid since the spacecraft arrived, as scientists attempt to understand the composition and properties of this near-Earth asteroid and grab some samples to go.

 I don’t make a habit of anthropomorphising asteroids, but it hasn’t gone unnoticed that no tweets have been forthcoming from Ryugu’s Twitter account @162173Ryugu since April 2019 after the metal bullet – a small carry-on impactor referred to as the SCI – was launched into the asteroid surface.
-I suspect the account holder (an amateur planetary scientist based in Putney in the UK) saw it as the perfect opportunity to get out of tweeting about the asteroid by dramatising its demise, seeing as the account now shows a banner advertising an episode of SCI:RYUGU.
+I suspect the account holder (an amateur planetary scientist) saw it as the perfect opportunity to get out of tweeting about the asteroid by dramatising its demise (the last thing we saw before the account was terminated was a banner advertising an episode of SCI:RYUGU).

 Back to reality and Hayabusa2 is scheduled to depart asteroid Ryugu’s orbit in December 2019, returning to Earth in December 2020 with its bounty of precious rock samples plundered from the surface in the various impacts.
 After a year of bombardments, if Ryugu really were able to express itself, I suspect it would be thinking that Hayabusa2’s departure cannot come a moment too soon.